hypertrack/quickstart-android/README.md

 Depending on your needs, you can always _pause_ and _resume_ tracking, invoking `HyperTrack.pauseTracking()` and `HyperTrack.resumeTracking()` SDK methods.

 #### Step 6. _(optional)_ Customize foreground service notification
-HyperTrack tracking runs as a separate foreground service, so when tracking is on you'll see a notification icon at the top of the screen.
-By default it will display your app icon with text `{app name} is running` but you can customize it anytime after initialization by calling
+HyperTrack tracking runs as a separate foreground service, so when tracking is ON, your users will see a persistent notification.
+By default, it displays your app icon with text `{app name} is running` but you can customize it anytime after initialization by calling:
 ```java
 HyperTrack.addNotificationIconsAndTitle(
     R.drawable.ic_small,